crossplane/crossplane/design/one-pager-k8s-native-providers.md

-Kubernetes-native provider stacks, such as Rook, should utilize the same shared reconcilers that existing infrastructure stacks do, but instead of implementing their own `Provider` kind, would utilize the core Crossplane Kubernetes `Provider`.
+Kubernetes-native provider stacks, such as Rook, should utilize the same shared reconcilers that existing infrastructure stacks do, but instead of implementing their own `ProviderConfig` kind, would utilize the core Crossplane Kubernetes `ProviderConfig`.

 #### Claim Reconciler